smeisler/smeisler/README.md

-- 👋 Hi, I’m @smeisler, a PhD Student in the Harvard-MIT Program in Speech and Hearing Bioscience and Technology
+- 👋 Hi, I’m @smeisler, a Postdoctoral Fellow studying neuroinformatics at Penn LINC (PI: Ted Satterthwaite)
-- 👀 I’m interested in relationships between structure and function in the human brain
+- 👀 I’m interested in using MRIs to predict psychosis and schizophrenia.
+I previously studied neuro-structural correlates of reading abilities.
-- 📫 I can be reached at my email (smeisler@g.harvard.edu)
+- 📫 I can be reached at my email (Steven.Meisler@pennmedicine.upenn.edu)

 <!---
 smeisler/smeisler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.